DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

     sudo modprobe uio
     sudo insmod kmod/igb_uio.ko

-Since Intel® DPDK release 1.7 provides VFIO support, compilation and use of igb_uio module has become optional for platforms that support using VFIO.
+Since DPDK release 1.7 provides VFIO support, compilation and use of igb_uio module has become optional for platforms that support using VFIO.

 Loading VFIO Module
 -------------------

-To run an Intel® DPDK application and make use of VFIO, the vfio-pci module must be loaded:
+To run an DPDK application and make use of VFIO, the vfio-pci module must be loaded:

 .. code-block:: console